omnigres/rfc/rfc-0001/README.md

 Managing schema evolution, especially in presence of data-native functions (fka _stored procedures_) is a non-trivial task:

-* How do prevent data and auxiliary information (indices, etc.) loss?
+* How do we prevent data and auxiliary information (such as presence of indices) loss?
 * How do we ensure that schema is evolved as intended?
 * How do we make sure the correct set of extensions at correct versions is used for every specific version?
-* How do we make sure data-native functions correspond the correct revision of the schema?
+* How do we sure data-native functions correspond the correct revision of the schema?
 * and so on.

 This proposal captures the approach Omnigres is using.
 Many parts of it are not implemented yet.
 The purpose